-Negative testing is a type of software testing that is performed to check the system for the unexpected conditions.
-Negative testing plays a much important role in high performance software development.
+Negative testing is a type of software testing that is performed to check the system for unexpected conditions.
+Negative testing plays a much important role in high-performance software development.
 It checks whether on such unexpected conditions what will be the behavior of the software.

 Difference between Positive Testing and Negative Testing:

 |It is performed only for expected conditions.||It is performed for unexpected conditions.|

 |It doesn’t cover all possible cases.||It covers all possible cases.|